jedisct1/massresolver/README.md

 Up to 640 queries will run in parallel, but this can be changed using the `MAX_RUNNING` macro.

+Intermediate responses are cached, and it uses up to 8 CPU cores and 500 Mb memory.

 Even with the default number of queries, you may have to adjust the maximum number of file descriptors allowed for your session.
 Something like `ulimit -n 100000` might do the job.